5231e/CCA-personality-test/README.md

 outdoor1 = input("I'll go crazy if I do not go out of the house for the whole day.")

-music1 = input("I can hear a story in my mind when i hear music.")
+music1 = input("I can hear a story in my mind whenever i hear music.")

 tech2 = input("I know/have interest in building apps and websites.")

-outdoor2 = input("I'm good and enjoy tying knots and ropes.")
+outdoor2 = input("I'm good at and enjoy tying knots and ropes.")

-music2 = input("I have interest in a musical instrument.")
+music2 = input("I have an interest in a musical instrument.")

 tech_final = int(tech1) + int(tech2)